williammustaffa/jquery.dad.js/README.md

 **Description:**

-This is a helpers class added to the _placeolder_ element.
+This is a helpers class added to the _placeholder_ element.

 ```
 $(".my-container").dad({